The Hardcore Holidayoff

 Order takes a deep breath, and continues on with her next rhyme.

-A flushed pair of humans sit awkwardly, but calmly in a cafe full of embarrassed, frozen, laughing, or otherwise shocked minions.
-They’ve all been staring at them from over shoulders and from glances at the side for a few minutes now, as neither of them have spoken a word since the glass was downed.
+A flushed pair of humans sit awkwardly, but calmly in a cafe full of embarrassed, frozen, laughing, or otherwise-shocked minions.
+They’ve all been staring at them from over shoulders and from glances at the side for a good minute now, as neither of them have spoken a word since the glass was downed.
 They’re both just gently sipping their coffee, Order’s mocha sitting with its lid on neatly to the side.

 Finally, Barista Minion, the real one, trots over, a serving tray clung to her chest.